dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

        ServerAliveInternal 300
        ServerAliveCountMax 3

 If the file doesn't exist, create it.
 This configuration instructs your local machine for all user ssh sessions to send a server alive message every 300 seconds to keep the ssh session alive.
 If the local machine sends 3 unanswered messages, it will disconnect the session.
-You should tweak these settings to suit your needs: for instance restricting the `host` to specific domains let's you have different settings per domain.
+You should tweak these settings to suit your needs: for instance by restricting the `host` to specific domains you can have different settings per domain.
 If you have a slow or unreliable internet connection, consider changing `ServerAliveInternal` to a lower number to send more frequent messages.

 If you have permission on the servers you use, you can update them with a similar configuration, in `/etc/ssh/sshd_config`: